Helpful Links & Archives

 - a TB questionnaire

 CEHD Committees – which includes list of committee members and Minutes from CEHD All-College meetings.

 By requiring full disclosures of potential conflicts from the members of UD’s research community, the University seeks to maintain an environment of transparency that enables objectivity in research and ensures compliance.

 Funding Opportunities – View the available funding opportunities for sponsored research projects offered by federal and state agencies and private foundations.

-Researcher’s Toolbox – Developed by UD’s Research Office, this site supports the research activity of UD faculty and staff.
+Faculty and Principal Investigators – Developed by UD’s Research Office, this site supports the research activity of UD faculty and staff.
 Designed to help both first-time researchers and experienced veterans, tools are available to help prepare proposals, manage grants and present results.

 Institutional Review – All research involving living human subjects must be reviewed and approved by an Institutional Review Board (IRB).
 This page provides details.

 William T. Grant Foundation As a private grantmaking institution, the Foundation currently funds high-quality empirical research, with the ultimate aim of improving the lives of youth ages 8 to 25 in the United States.
 They provide a free consultation service and software to aid in the design of group-randomized studies.

 The Collective Bargaining Agreement (posted 07/01/2013) contains the following section: